linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

   NOT FORGET_)
   - This passphrase is requested to do management tasks on the USB Security dongle
-  - Under Heads, it is to seal measurements under HOTP
+  - Under Heads, it programs the shared HOTP secret onto the dongle
     - It will be needed in case the GPG User PIN was locked
 - GPG User PIN (2 words. _Locks user out after 3 bad attempts in a row.
 DO NOT FORGET_)